 It is questioned on the cost of this additional check to this check.
 The proponent responds that the circuit design requires additional logic to accommodate different configurations of max merge cand numbers.

-Revisit in BoG (to review the results with configurations: 3, 4, 5)
+Revisited in BoG (1050, July 7) to review the additional results with MaxNumMergeCand 3, 4 or 5.

+Revisit in Track B. Review results with MaxNumMergeCand 3, 4 or 5.

 JVET-O0879 Crosscheck of JVET-O0285 (CE4-related: On merging candidate list construction) [H. Gao (Huawei)]